hipe/tmx/lib/skylab/brazen/doc/issues/032-the-scan-narrative.md

 get might be the same object as before but with different values inside. it depends on the silo's treament of this.

-because it is a scan you can do map, reduce, expand, etc (but again flyweighting might trip you up unless you do something like duping your each element as necessary).
+because it is a [#cb-044] stream you can do map, reduce, expand, etc (but again flyweighting might trip you up unless you do something like duping your each element as necessary).

 of all the verbs implemented at this writing, this is the one that most certainly will need to change because of how crude its "query" is